 Working with time data, especially with tenths of a second, in Excel is miserable.
 If you have ever had Excel “help” with its interpretation of it thinks you mean you will know what I mean.
 Time can literally disappear if you are not careful.
 In motorsports, whilst possibly more flattering, it is just not useful.
-This approach shows a method to stop Excel messing with you data.
+This approach shows a method to stop Excel from messing with your data.
 It is not ideal in many respects but occasionally could be useful for you if you are stuck.

 The simple approach will help you keep control, speed your data entry and make sure any calculations are accurate.